Cockpit Documentation

 • Includes a video stream, vehicle telemetry, heads-up display (HUD) overlay elements, status updates, and flight mode selection

-• An alternative for first-person control of a vehicle like an ROV, copter, or plane, focused on precision maneuvering
+• An alternative for first-person control of a vehicle, focused on precision maneuvering

 1. Map view